 Along the way, we will travel from the origins of the University of Cambridge in a small medieval market town to the present-day university, thoroughly engaged with a complex and globalised world.
 We will look at how the university has both maintained enduring traditions and adapted to changing cultural circumstances.
 We will explore how the changing content of the university’s teaching has influenced the development of Cambridge writers, from the classical education of the Renaissance to the twentieth-century development of ‘Cambridge English’ and current debates around ‘decolonising the curriculum’.

 Cambridge has also been formative for globally influential developments in science, religion and politics, in which the Cambridge authors we will study have often played a key role.
 Alongside close readings of particular literary texts, the lectures and seminars in this course will discuss such historical and cultural contexts as Renaissance humanism, the Protestant Reformation, the scientific revolution, colonialism and post-colonial movements.

 Expect a stretching but stimulating and exhilarating ride through centuries of great literature, surrounded by the buildings, ideas and experiences through which these texts took shape!

-Undergraduate-level students who are intellectually curious, willing to read a wide range of sometimes challenging texts, and excited to think across disciplinary boundaries.
+Students who are intellectually curious, willing to read a wide range of sometimes challenging texts, and excited to think across disciplinary boundaries.
 This course will be of particular relevance to literature and history majors, but will also engage with questions relevant to the study of philosophy, religion and science.

 Transferable Knowledge and Skills

 This course will develop skills in close reading, analytical writing and speaking, and the ability to connect texts with wider contexts.
-The knowledge gained will be relevant to future studies in many fields including literature, history, and the history and philosophy of science.
+The knowledge gained will be relevant to future studies in many fields including literature, history, religious studies, and the history and philosophy of science.